WiredPulse/Group_Policy/README.md

 # Disable local Administrator account
 ### Computer Configuration -> Preferences -> Control Panel Settings -> Scheduled Tasks
 - Create a new task.
-The Action is "Update", Run should be "powershell.exe", and Argument should be "/c net user <acount name> /ACTIVE:no. Don't select the "Run As" option.
+The Action is "Update", Run should be "powershell.exe", and Argument should be "/c net user <acount name> /ACTIVE:no".
+Don't select the "Run As" option.
 Set the task to run at two hours from the time this policy is made.
 That will allow enough time for a GPO update.
 If you have a method to update Group Policy before that, make the kick-off time sooner than 2 hours.
 The Administrator account should be renamed before disabling it.

+# Set Timezone
+### Computer Configuration -> Preferences -> Control Panel Settings -> Scheduled Tasks
+- Create a new task.
+The Action is "Create", Run should be "tzutil.exe", and Argument should be '/s "Eastern Standard Time"'.
+Don't select the "Run As" option.
+Set the task to run every hour or so (environment dependent).